FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

   - GameDev
 image: threshold.png
 ---
 I **love** to use soft gradients as backdrops when doing graphics programming, a love started by a [Corona Renderer](https://corona-renderer.com/) product shot [sample scene](https://forum.corona-renderer.com/index.php?topic=11345) shared by user [romullus](https://forum.corona-renderer.com/index.php?action=profile;u=9510) and its use of radial gradients to highlight the product.
-But they are quite horrible from a design standpoint, since they produce awful [color banding](https://en.wikipedia.org/wiki/Colour_banding), also referred to as [posterization](https://en.wikipedia.org/wiki/Posterization).
+But they are quite horrible from a design standpoint, since they produce [color banding](https://en.wikipedia.org/wiki/Colour_banding), also called [posterization](https://en.wikipedia.org/wiki/Posterization).

 Depending on things like screen type, gradient colors, viewing environment, etc., the effect can be sometimes not present at all, yet sometimes painfully obvious.
 Let's take a look at what I mean.
 The following is a WebGL Canvas drawing a black & white, dark and soft half-circle gradient.

 <script src="fullscreen-tri.js"></script>
 <script  id="vertex_2" type="x-shader/x-vertex">{% include "posts/GLSL-noise-and-radial-gradient/fullscreen-tri.vs" %}</script>